jomjol/AI-on-the-edge-device/code/README.md

 - `pio run --target erase` to erase the flash
 - `pio run --target upload` this will upload the `bootloader.bin, partitions.bin,firmware.bin` from the `code/.pio/build/esp32cam/` folder.
 - `pio device monitor` to observe the logs via uart

+# Update Parameters
+If you create or rename a parameter, make sure to update its documentation in `../param-docs/parameter-pages`!
+Check the `../param-docs/README.md` for more information.